Rebecca Stott

 Rebecca Stott (born 1964) is a British writer and broadcaster and, until her retirement from teaching in 2021, was Professor of Literature and Creative Writing at the University of East Anglia.
 She was elected a Fellow of the Royal Society of Literature in 2021.

-She is the author of two historical novels, of a biography of Charles Darwin and of a 2,200-year history of Darwin's predecessors.
-Her most recent book In the Days of Rain (2017), a memoir giving an account of her childhood growing up in the Exclusive Brethren, won the 2017 Costa Book Award in the Biography category.
+She is the author of fifteen books which include three novels, a biography of Charles Darwin and a 2,200-year history of Darwin's predecessors.
+Her second most recent book In the Days of Rain (2017), a memoir giving an account of her childhood growing up in the Exclusive Brethren, won the 2017 Costa Book Award in the Biography category.

 She is a regular broadcaster on the BBC Radio 4 programme A Point of View.
 She has three adult children.

 Early life

 Stott was born in Cambridge in 1964, the fourth generation of her family to be born into the Exclusive Brethren, a strictly separatist branch of the Plymouth Brethren with about 45,000 members worldwide.
 The Brethren, who have since renamed themselves the Plymouth Brethren Christian Church, seek to live separately from the rest of the world because they believe that it is ruled by Satan.
 During the 1960s, when Stott was growing up, the cult forbade its members to make use of newspapers, television, cinema, radio, universities, wristwatches and cameras.
 It required women to be entirely subject to their husbands and controlled every aspect of members' lives.

 Stott's family left the sect in the 1970s after a sexual scandal involving the world leader, the Man of God, split the movement and when her family broke away to join a new splinter group.
 They left the Brethren altogether in 1972.